Tomatillo Salsa Verde

 1 Remove papery husks from tomatillos and rinse well.

-2a Roasting method Cut in half and place cut side down on a foil-lined baking sheet.
-Place under a broiler for about 5-7 minutes to lightly blacken the skin.
+2a Oven Roasting Method Cut the tomatillos in half and place cut side down on a foil-lined baking sheet.
+Add a few garlic cloves in their skin (if using) Place under a broiler for about 5-7 minutes to lightly blacken the skins of the tomatillos.

-2b Boiling method Place tomatillos in a saucepan, cover with water.
+2c Boiling Method Place tomatillos in a saucepan, cover with water.
 Bring to a boil and simmer for 5 minutes.
 Remove tomatillos with a slotted spoon.

 Serve with chips or as a salsa accompaniment to Mexican dishes.